Trent-Fellbootman/appimage-builder-docs/source/intro/tutorial.rst

 execute it and manually check that the application windows shows and all the components are visible and functional.

 If the application fails to run or doesn't shows a window when executed you will need to investigate and solve the issue before continuing.
-Notice that applications must be relocatable in order to be put inside and AppImage.
+Notice that applications must be relocatable in order to be put inside an AppImage.

 .. code-block:: shell